HELOC vs Cash-Out Refinance: Which One is Better in 4 Situations

 Low closing costs

-Access up to 100% of your home equity
+Access up to 100% of your home equity for some loan programs

-Pay down and re-borrow as needed
+Pay down credit line and re-borrow as needed

 Faster closing